NuGet/Home/proposed/2022/PMUIPackageSourceMapping.md

 On the previous spec, there was a pin icon next to the sources dropdown to pin a source instead of a checkbox in the details pane.
 I thought the pin was confusing since there was nothing to explain what it did.
 Also the same pin icon is used to different actions already in VS like to pin a file at the top of the screen.
 It would be confusing to have the same button do different tasks in different parts of VS.

-Here is the the mockup for the pin icon:
+Here is the mockup for the pin icon:

 ![Options 3](../../meta/resources/PackageSourceMapping/VS.png)